Profile image

 Examples of recent cases include:

-• G4 v Secretary of State for Home Department – Junior counsel in SIAC appeal against Home Office decision to deprive G4 of his UK nationality on grounds raising national security issues.
+• G4 and G5 v Secretary of State for Home Department – Junior counsel in SIAC appeal against Home Office decision to deprive G4 of his UK nationality on grounds raising national security issues.
 Ongoing

 • JNM v Governor of HMP Lewes – Application for writ of habeus corpus granted by out of hours judge.